pingcap-inc/tidb2dw/README.md

 # tidb2dw

-A tool to replicate data from TiDB to Data Warehouse.
+A tool to replicate data change from TiDB to Data Warehouses in real-time.

 > **Note**
 > Only support TiDB v7.1.0 or later, and only support Snowflake as target Data Warehouse now.